agile-ts/documentation/docs/main/StyleGuide.md

 :::

 If you are a [Typescript](https://www.typescriptlang.org/) user, you properly want to create some interfaces for your Entity.
-These interfaces belonging to this Entity should be defined here.
+These interfaces belonging to the Entity should be defined here.

 **For example** <br />
 In case of the TODO-Entity, it contains the `TodoInterface`.